 The hubbub of conversation and raucous calls of the market sellers create a more lively atmosphere than you might find in the more traditional old town.

-And just a little further up the Wienzeile is the Secession building, original home of the Secession artists who shook up Viennese art around the time Wagner built the Majolika House.
+- The Secession building: original home of the Secession artists who shook up Viennese art around the time Wagner built the Majolica House.
 Today, the building houses Gustav Klimt’s Beethovenfries and contemporary art exhibitions.

 How to get to the Majolika House